Power Up Your Business Reach with

 vii) Notify government agencies such as the Central Excise Authorities, Customs Authorities, Service Tax Department, and Sales Tax Authorities of the company’s new address.

-1. What are the steps involved in changing the registered office address on the MCA portal?
+1. What are the steps involved in Change Registered Office address on the MCA portal?

 Yes, you can file Form INC-22 if you’re moving within the same state or city.
 However, if the corporation moves from one state to another, it must pass a special resolution.

-Even if the company is in default, it is still possible to request a change of address; however, the company must take care of any on-going issues or MCA compliance violations.
+Even if the company is in default, it is still possible to request a Change Registered Office; however, the company must take care of any on-going issues or MCA compliance violations.

-Yes, you can change the registered office address as much as you like, but each time you do so, you must properly record and file the change with the MCA.
+Yes, you can Change Registered Office address as much as you like, but each time you do so, you must properly record and file the change with the MCA.

 i) Board Resolution: Call a board meeting to adopt a resolution endorsing the suggested modification.